Installing DVD Drives and Other Auxiliary Drives

 Don't push too hard.
 If the drive won't easily slide in all the way, check to see what's blocking it.
 Some drives are slightly longer than average, and if you push them in fully without looking first, you may damage something in the case or on the motherboard.

-Once the drive is properly position, secure it into place with the mounting screws, and connect the data and power cables.
+Once the drive is properly positioned, secure it into place with the mounting screws, and connect the data and power cables.

 The data cable connections are made in the same way as when installing a hard drive.
 If you're using a SATA drive, you'll need a SATA cable.
 If using a PATA drive, you'll need a PATA cable.
-The cables may or may not be included with the drive.
+The cables may or may not be included with the drive or the motherboard.

 In a nutshell, if you're replacing a drive that had one kind of power connector with a new drive that has a different kind of power connector, first check to see whether your power supply has a free power lead of that type tucked away somewhere.
 If not, then you can use a hard drive power cable adaptor of the correct configuration to match up the power connections.